stefansundin/github-release-party/README.md

 You first need to [create a GitHub access token](https://github.com/settings/tokens) to create the releases (limit the scope to `repo`).
 Keep your token secure (don't put it in public repos).

-You need to put the token into the environment variable `GITHUB_RELEASE_TOKEN`.
+You need to set the environment variable `GITHUB_RELEASE_TOKEN` to token.
 A good place to do this is in your `.bash_profile`:

 ```bash
 export GITHUB_RELEASE_TOKEN=token12345